Reinventing Commonweal Local Communities

 First like TV, which has grown to absorb so much of people’s lives, it is accessible 24/7.
 One can do a post anytime, taking as much time as necessary in bits and pieces.
 One can respond with comments anytime.
 No need to travel or be anywhere at any specific time.

 Why does this Blog continue?
 There is a lot of boring television that hits the dust in less than a year.
 It helps that we have the Commonweal framework and experience that shape choices of posts, but that is not sufficient.
 My answer is that we are a very diverse community in our professional backgrounds, where we live, our experiences of church and our political views.
 A popular best seller Friends has made the case that that the human brain evolved to deal with the complexity of human interactions.
 Its author Dunbar argues that most of us can only manage about 150 persons.
 Even then much of our time is spent with concentric circles of 5, 15, and 50 people whom we see regularly.
 The smaller the circle, the more important the relationship, and greater amount of time that is required.
-A virtual blog allows people to understand complex people in a complex world in a very efficient manner without much personal risk.
+A virtual blog allows people to understand complex people in a complex world in a very efficient manner without much cost.